woocommerce/woocommerce/plugins/woocommerce-admin/packages/README.md

 ## Working with existing packages

 - You can make changes to packages files as normal, and running `npm start` will compile and watch both app files and packages.
-- :warning: Make sure any dependencies you add to a package are also added to that package's `package.json`, not just the wc-admin package.json
+- :warning: Make sure any dependencies you add to a package are also added to that package's `package.json`, not just the woocommerce-admin package.json
-- :warning: Make sure you're not importing from any wc-admin files outside of the package (you can import from other packages, just use the `import from @woocommerce/package` syntax).
+- :warning: Make sure you're not importing from any woocommerce-admin files outside of the package (you can import from other packages, just use the `import from @woocommerce/package` syntax).
 - Add your change to the CHANGELOG for that package under the next version number, creating one if necessary (we use semantic versioning for packages, [see these guidelines](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md#maintaining-changelogs)).
 - Don't change the version in `package.json`.
 - Label your PR with the `Packages` label.